Police search for motive in 'calculated and planned' mass shooting that killed 6 at Nashville Christian school | KRDO

 A recent study published in the journal JAMA Pediatrics in December backs that point, finding that homicide is a leading cause of death for children in the United States and the overall rate has increased an average of 4.3% each year for nearly a decade.

-President Joe Biden called the shooting at a Nashville school “heartbreaking, a family’s worst nightmare,” while advocating for gun reform.
+President Joe Biden called the shooting “heartbreaking, a family’s worst nightmare,” while advocating for gun reform.

 Biden said Congress needs to pass an assault weapons ban because we “need to do more to protect our schools.”
 However, a bipartisan solution is extremely unlikely this Congress with a slim Democratic majority in the Senate and a GOP-led House.